Does scrolling through your Instagram feed makes you feel gloomy about how you are living your life?

 DO WHAT MAKES YOU HAPPY.
 PERIOD.

-Also, if you have some life-related questions or confusions to be answered, write them in the comments below and I’ll make them a part of this series!
+Also, if you have some life-related questions or confusion to be answered, write them in the comments below and I’ll make them a part of this series!

 Now go follow those dancing pandas and be happy!